The law of large numbers for the maximum of almost Gaussian log-correlated fields coming from random matrices: Upper bound

-On the other hand, we claim that to control the maximum value of the field $\EF$, we can look slightly off the interval $[-1,1]$.
+On the other hand, we claim that to control the maximum value of the field $\EF$, we can look slightly into the complex plane from $\mathbf{J}$.
 This will allow us to study more regularized statistics instead.